jaihysc/Factorio-AircraftRealism/README.md

 ### Environmental damage [Default: Disabled]

-Not recommended for now, the detection is somewhat inaccurate and sometimes falsely destroys the plane.

 Hitting cliffs and running into water on takeoff and landing will destroy the plane.
 Otherwise the plane just stops.

 _Enable/disable in the ingame mod menu_